axone-protocol/docs/docs/whitepaper/usecases.md

 All sectors are concerned at different scales.

-•	B2B & B2C can share data to unlock new insights and opportunities for businesses and customers.
+•	B2B & B2C can share data to unlock new insights and opportunities for businesses and customers
-•	Communities can leverage collective intelligence and crowdsource data.
+•	Communities can leverage collective intelligence and crowdsource data

 ## Agriculture